dugokontov/til/raspberry-pi/pi-hole.md

  * Make sure raspberry pi always gets the same IP address
  * Configuring DHCP and set raspberry's pi IP as a DNS

+### Some application on the phone still show ads
+This is because ads can be cached by the application.
+From the phone settings -> App, select your application and clear cache/data.